RonydaEssam/crypto_market_analysis/README.md

 ## Work in Progress
 This project is under development.
 It will include:
-- Real-time price tracking via API
+- Price tracking via API
 - Data cleaning and transformation
 - Visual dashboards